bigben130/Cybersecurity-Project-1/README.md

 ```bash
 curl -L -O  https://gist.githubusercontent.com/slape/58541585cc1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat
 ```
-and as advised in the "docker metrics" "Getting Started" guide we must update two specific areas of the config file with the host details to ensure the smooth installation of metricbeat.
+This file should be named metricbeat-config.yml (rename this file if it does not appear so) and as advised in the "docker metrics" "Getting Started" guide we must update two specific areas of the config file with the host details to ensure the smooth installation of metricbeat.
 To access the file contents we will use command
 ```bash
 nano metricbeat-config.yml
 ```